Skip to main content

 Test cases are named sequences of checks.

-Test cases in µTest++ are named collections of checks that are executed within the same environment.
-Each test case is defined by providing a descriptive name and a callable object (typically a lambda), along with any optional arguments required for the test.
+Each test case is defined by calling suite::test() with a descriptive name and a callable object (typically a lambda accepting a subtest& reference), along with any optional arguments required for the test.

-Test cases enable developers to organise related checks together, improving the clarity and maintainability of the test suite.
+Test cases allow related checks to be organised together within the same environment, improving clarity and maintainability.
 Any number of test cases may be defined, each focusing on a specific aspect of the code under test.

-By grouping checks in this way, it becomes easier to identify which functionality is being verified and to interpret the results in the context of the overall software quality.
+By grouping checks in this way, developers can identify which functionality is being verified and interpret results in the context of overall software quality.

 Examples